“This post may contain affiliate links. Please read my disclosure for more info.

 Are you multilingual?
 If so, you can take advantage of one of the fastest growing occupations in the nation.
 One place you can get work is on Verbalizeit.
 You can choose to work only the jobs you want.
 You can work translating documents or transcribing.
 You’ll take a short test when you sign up, and then accept whatever jobs you want.

-Well, if you’re not exhausted from reading this list, try a one or two of these ideas!
-You might just find that you want to continue it beyond the holidays.
 It’s amazing what few hundred dollars extra per month can do to your budget.
+If you can generate some extra cash using one of these methods, you might find you can continue it beyond the holidays.
 Maybe it’ll be enough to finally start an emergency fund, pay off your debt or just pay for a night out now and then.